Welcome and thanks for visiting!

 Notable work for 2018-2019: Providing reliable and smooth service to our members, cultivating relationships with club executives, resolving financial mismanagement issues taking over a year to resolve

 Notable work for 2019-2020: Provides advice, insight, and expertise to the President and other club executives for club short- and long-term operations.
-Resolved club executive & leadership shortages, class coordination errors & mismanagement, financial difficulties from lower than average membership numbers, suspension of club services for Summer 2020, and innovative ideas on how to increase financial and service stability over the short- and long-term.
-Without resolving these issues, the club would have ceased operation for 2019-2020 year.
+Resolved club executive & leadership shortages, class coordination errors & mismanagement, financial difficulties from lower than average membership numbers, suspension of club services for Summer 2020, lead through the COVID-19 pandemic, and facilitating innovation on how to increase financial and service stability over the short- and long-term.